TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/mkr1310/temp.md

   delay(100000);
 }
 ```
-## Uploading the code

-Now to upload the code to the MKR WAN 1310.
+Now the code needs to be uploaded to the MKR WAN 1310.
 First plug the Arduino into your computer.
 In the IDE, click on **Select Board** at the top, and select your **Arduino MKR WAN 1310**.

 {{< figure src="../select-board.png" alt="Selecting Board" >}}